-Park City is a historic, mountain town just east of downtown Salt Lake City.
+Park City is a historic mountain town just east of downtown Salt Lake City.
 Park City is a popular winter destination because of the world-famous ski resorts.
-During the summer months, you will find a buzzing downtown area, beautiful hiking and mountain biking trails, and fun activities at Park City Mountain Resort.
+You will find a buzzing downtown area during the summer months, beautiful hiking and mountain biking trails, and fun activities at Park City Mountain Resort.
 There are so many fun things to do in Park City.

 There are lots of fun things to do year-round at Park City Mountain.
 The mountain has about 400 miles of trails for mountain biking and hiking.
 There is also ziplining, a mountain coaster, and other family-friendly activities.
-During the winter months, you can cross-country ski, go on a dog sled ride, ice skate, and ski.
+You can cross-country ski, go on a dog sled ride, ice skate, and ski during the winter months.

 Park City was the host venue of the 2002 Winter Olympics.
-At Utah’s Olympic Park the ski jumping, bobsled, skeleton, and luge events were held.
-Today, there are lots of activities you can participate in at Olympic Park.
+At Utah’s Olympic Park, ski jumping, bobsled, skeleton, and luge events were held.
+Today, you can participate in many activities at Olympic Park.
 You can ride in a bobsled, go ziplining and walk through the museums.

 Park is about 40 minutes from downtown Salt Lake.
 If you are flying into Park City, the closest airport is the Salt Lake City International Airport.
 You will either need to rent a car to get there or take the shuttle from Park City to Deer Valley Resort.
 Uber and Lyft are also popular in the area.

 By Rachelle Gordon from Aventure is never far Away

 It’s impossible to come to Salt Lake City and never step foot in Temple Square.

 Not only was Salt Lake City originally designed with Temple Square at the epicenter, but the buildings and grounds are beautiful.
 Visiting Temple Square is free of charge and open every day.